-11. Use of Ontributor Credits: You may not market or advertise the Open Game Content using the name of any Contributor Unless You have written permission from the Contributor to do so.
+11. Use of othis License You have written permission from the Contributor to do so.

-12. Inability to Comply, if it is impossible for You to comply with any of the terms of this License with respect to some or all of the Open Game Content due to statute, judicial order, or governmental regulation then You may not Use any Open Game Ma
+12. Inability to Comply; If it is impossible for You to comply with any of the terms of this License with respect to some or all of the Open Game Content due to statute, judicial order, or governmental regulation then You may not Use any Open Game Material so affected.